-Apple’s release of Siri and Google’s integration of semantic intelligence into search results, signaled a shift in our online user experiences.
+Apple’s release of Siri and Google’s integration of semantic intelligence into search results signalled a shift in our online user experiences.
 The web had started a quiet evolution into being a Semantic Web.
-While that term has lost its luster, we’re now all familiar with the same concepts rechristened as Big Data and AI (artificial intelligence).
+While that term has lost its lustre, we’re now all familiar with the same concepts rechristened as Big Data and AI (artificial intelligence).

 These social shifts created reams of data that yielded a new technological opportunity big data sets large enough to allow for machine learning at scale.